Jakcrimson/CBAAL/README.md

 ## Features of the project

-- Implementation of CBAA and CBBA algorithms.
+- Implementation of CBAA and CBBA algorithms (Centralized/Sequential implementation using object oriented model).
 - Designed for dynamic load balancing scenarios.
 - Provides a framework for simulating load balancing strategies over various network topologies.
-- Well-documented codebase for easy understanding and modification. 🛠️📝
+- Well-documented codebase for easy understanding and modification.
+- **Work in progress** : implementation of the algorithms using the actor programming model for decentralized/asynchronous execution 🛠️📝

 ## Installation